ZadeE1/QuickNgp/README.md

 2. (**OPTIONAL**) If you want dlss support [download vulkan sdk](https://sdk.lunarg.com/sdk/download/1.3.250.1/windows/VulkanSDK-1.3.250.1-Installer.exe) then run the installer and when it comes to configuring simply press the `select all` button then continue until installed

-3. run `cmakebuild.bat` make sure you run it from the `Installs` folder and using an activated conda environtment, if it fails, go inside `instant-ngp` under the `Installs` folder and delete the `build` folder and try again, if that doesn't work refer to [Compile errors](https://github.com/NVlabs/instant-ngp#troubleshooting-compile-errors)
+3. run `cmakebuild.bat` make sure you run it from the `Installs` folder and using an activated conda environment, if it fails, go inside `instant-ngp` under the `Installs` folder and delete the `build` folder and try step 3 again, if that doesn't work refer to [Compile errors](https://github.com/NVlabs/instant-ngp#troubleshooting-compile-errors)

 ## **How to use - Video to Images To Nerf**